ghx312/CRYPTO/CryptoHack/RSA/RSA_Notes.md

 ### __Fermat's Little Theorem__

-Given a and p where p is prime and a < p
+Given a and p, where p is prime and a < p

 $a^{p - 1} \equiv 1 \pmod{p}$